qqqlab/madflight-docs/docs/Sensor-Boards.md

 An overview of available sensor boards.

-* Table last updated: January 2026
+* Table last updated: July 2026
 * Parts marked with &#x2705; are supported by _madflight_
 * Parts with &#x1F6A7; are work in progress, see Pull Requests on Github
 * The "Module Price" column lists price of a breakout board (if it is cheap & easy to procure)